Surveys -- of the general public,

 environmental concerns, recreational activities, transportation needs,

-housing, social services, shopping behaviour, and other areas of citizen and
+housing, social services, and other areas of citizen and

-- Studies Applying the Common Measurement Tool (CMT): Many of SPR's surveys have applied this tool, such as recent surveys on client
+- Studies Applying the Common Measurement Tool: SPR surveys that have applied this tool include surveys on

 - Surveys of Government have been conducted with federal agencies

-and their staff, in such areas as housing, health, childcare, and social
+and their staff, in housing, health, childcare, and social

 development; provincial agencies and their staff; and staff of